ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Identity Provider/CentOS/# HOWTO Install and Configure a Shibboleth IdP v3.4.x on CentOS 7 with Apache2 + Jetty9.md

        idp.authn.LDAP.bindDN = cn=admin,dc=example,dc=org
        idp.authn.LDAP.bindDNCredential = ###LDAP_ADMIN_PASSWORD###
        ```
-       If you decide to use the Solution 3, you have to remove (or comment out) the following line from your Attribute Resolver file:
+       If you decide to use the Solution 3, you have to remove (or comment out) the following line from your Attribute Resolver file (attribute-resolver-xxx.xml):

        ```xml
        trustFile="%{idp.attribute.resolver.LDAP.trustCertificates}"